turtlemonvh/blanket/README.md

 > See: https://trello.com/b/bOWTSxbO/blanket-dev

+- allow user to use a previous task as a template for a new task
+    - just POST to /task/<id>/rerun
+    - return id of the new task
+    - we may need to store more information about the task to do this correctly
+        - e.g. the difference between env variables set on the task itself and those inherited from the task type
+    - add this as an action on the task detail page; actions
+        - stop/delete
+        - archive
+        - Run another like this
+    - put these next to "Basic Settings" in the UI

 - controlling running tasks
     - If is task has passed its run time, unlock it and return to queue
     - stop / restart